wagnersouz4/ios-stanford/README.md

-ssingments of Developing iOS 10 Apps with Swift by Stanford
+# Assingments of Developing iOS 10 Apps with Swift by Stanford

 ### Introduction
 Assingments from the IOS development course offered by Stanford.
 It's free and is available at https://itunes.apple.com/in/course/developing-ios-10-apps-swift/id1198467120.